Help in Emergency Situations

 Theft or Loss of Documents and/or Money in the United States

-If you have been robbed or have lost your money and/or documents, please go to a local police station and file a police report immediately.
+If you have been robbed or have lost your money and/or documents, please go to a local police station and file a report immediately.
 Do not forget to call your bank and credit card companies to report your lost or stolen cards (ATM, credit card).

 The Embassy (in general) does not have funds at its disposal to lend you money for your stay or a return flight to Austria.
 Please contact relatives and friends in Austria and ask them to send you money either via Western Union (money can the be picked up at any Western Union branch) or, if this is not possible, via the Austrian Foreign Ministry (money is then given to you by a consular officer at the Embassy).

 For your trip back home to Austria, the Embassy can provide you with an emergency passport valid for up to six months.
-It usually takes at least 24 hours before such a passport will be issued.
+It usually takes at least 24 hours before such a passport can be issued.

 In addition, it is highly recommended to make a copy of your passport before leaving Austria and to take this copy with you on your trip.
 If need be, you can show the copy to the staff at the Embassy.
 Furthermore, you must present the Embassy with a copy of the police report you filed, and you must be able to document your citizenship and your identity (by means of a friend, relative, driver's license a.t.l.).
 Two passport pictures and the passport application form must also be submitted.